Port Arthur man allegedly fled from police after leaving scene of crash - Port Arthur News

 Port Arthur man allegedly fled from police after leaving scene of crash

-A Port Arthur man reportedly fleeing from an automobile crash in which he was at fault has been indicted for leading police on a chase.
+A Port Arthur man reportedly fleeing from an automobile crash in which he was at fault was indicted for leading police on a chase.

 Jesus Colin, 63, is accused of running several red lights with two police units following him with their lights activated.

+The truck headed east on Procter Street for several blocks, then north on Ninth Avenue, according to the affidavit for arrest warrant.

-Offices found the truck at 9th Avenue and Lewis Drive and attempted to make a traffic stop.
+Officers found the truck at Ninth Avenue and Lewis Drive and attempted to make a traffic stop.

-Coin reportedly ran the red light at 9th Avenue and Gulfway Drive and a red light at 9th Avenue and Dryden Road.
-By this time a second officer joined the pursuit, the document says.
+Colin reportedly ran the red light at Ninth Avenue and Gulfway Drive and a red light at Ninth Avenue and Dryden Road.
+By this time a second officer joined the pursuit, the document read.

-The truck stopped at 9th Avenue and Evergreen Drive and police got out of their vehicles and began giving verbal commands but the driver allegedly began accelerating north on 9th Avenue.
+The truck stopped at Ninth Avenue and Evergreen Drive and police got out of their vehicles and began giving verbal commands, but the driver began accelerating north on Ninth Avenue.

-Police continued following the truck until the driver came to a complete stop at 9th Avenue and 25th Street and officers were able to get the driver out of the truck.
+Police continued following the truck until the driver came to a complete stop at Ninth Avenue and 25th Street and officers were able to get the driver out of the truck.

 Colin was arrested on a charge of evading arrest with a motor vehicle with bond at $10,000 and bonded out the next day.